ZEISS/imgdoc2/libimgdoc2/doc/metadata_technical.md

 `EnumerateItems` is used to enumerate all items that are children of a given parent node.
 The argument `parent` specifies the parent node.
 If `parent` is `std::nullopt`, then the root node is used.
 The argument `recursive` specifies whether the enumeration should be recursive (i.e. also include all children of the direct children).
+The argument `flags` specifies which information should be retrieved for each item.
+The argument `func` is a function that is called for each item.
+The function is called with the primary key of the item and the item itself.
+If the function returns `false`, the enumeration is stopped.
+If the function returns `true`, the enumeration continues.
+The enumeration is performed in a depth-first manner.

+`EnumerateItemsForPath` is similar to `EnumerateItems`, but it takes a path as argument instead of a primary key.
+The path is a string that describes the path to the item (identifying the parent node for the enumeration).
+An empty string is used to specify the root node.

+### write access

+Write access is provided by the `IDocumentMetadataWrite` interface.